joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/*PRD example-EUMETSAT Satellite.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This document by EUMETSAT provides an example of a product requirements document related to Satellite Application Facility on Climate Monitoring.
+This document by EUMETSAT provides an example of a product requirements document related to Satellite Application Facility on Climate Monitoring.

 Credit: [EUMETSAT CM SAF](http://www.cmsaf.eu/EN/Home/home_node.html)